Knowledge Hub

 Planning and preparation are essential to negotiating the best deal.
 If you haven't already got someone interested in taking a licence, you'll have to start by finding a prospective licensee (or two, or more) - which may be a matter of doing your own research, using your own contacts, or engaging an innovation broker to help.

-If you have someone lined up, the next step is to draw up heads of agreement or a term sheet in consultation with them.
+If you have someone lined up, the next step is to draw up the heads of agreement or a term sheet in consultation with them.
 As far as the fundamentals go, there's not much point in making a unilateral offer: if you propose a non-exclusive licence, but they want an exclusive one to justify the investment they are going to have to make, things are not going to proceed very far.
 In a geographical licence, the territory is likely to be easily defined.
 Identifying the field of use might be more difficult, depending on the parties' ambitions.
-Other terms, such as royalty rates, will probably emerge from a horse-trading process.

 Because exclusive patent and know-how licences raise competition law issues, you should take expert legal advice even at the pre-contractual stage to ensure that you are not promising the licensor things that you are not allowed to deliver.